-Manual for the material you will weld or cut.
+weld or cut.

 - 12. Proper cylinder care.
 Secure cylinders to a cart, wall, or post, to prevent them from falling.
 All cylinders should be used and stored in an upright position.
 Never drop or strike a cylinder.
 Do not use cylinders that have been dented.
 Cylinder caps should be used when moving or storing cylinders.
-Empty cylinders should be kept in specified areas and clearly marked "empty." - 13.
-Never use oil or grease on any inlet connector, outlet connector, or cylinder valves. - 14.
-Use only supplied Torch on this Inverter Air Plasma Cutter.
-Using components from other systems may cause personal injury and damage components within. - 15.
-People with pacemakers should consult their physician(s) before using
+Empty cylinders should be kept in specified areas and clearly marked "empty." - Never use oil or grease on any inlet connector, outlet connector, or cylinder valves. - 14.
+Use only supplied Torch on this Inverter Air Welder.
+Using components from other systems may cause personal injury and damage components within. - People with pacemakers should consult their physician(s) before using

-- this product.
-Electromagnetic fields in close proximity to a heart pacemaker could cause interference to, or failure of the pacemaker. - USE PROPER EXTENSION CORD.
+- close proximity to a heart pacemaker could cause interference to, or failure of the pacemaker. - USE PROPER EXTENSION CORD